schwab-lab/annotateCSF/Readme.txt

+In case, you want to manually install annotateCSF in your system (NOT recommended!), this are the minimal requirements.
+Please refer to Readme.md for recommended installation options.

-# WINDOWS Python & library release versions
+# Python & library release versions (Windows)

 #python
 python3.9